 Not included in the Global HCM Master Data project is any form of master data ownership, standards and governance that would ensure the revised processes deliver consistent content within the master data.
 Without these additional components, there is a very real risk that, while the processes for requesting and creating are aligned across the enterprise, the data will not be able to support enterprise-wide management and reporting because of inconsistencies in the data content.

-Ccubed Data Integrators will deliver the additional components efficiently and cost-effectively in conjunction with the Global HCM Master Data project.
+C CUBED Data Integrators will deliver the additional components efficiently and cost-effectively in conjunction with the Global HCM Master Data project.

 Project Definition